What This Clause Means

 - What should I do to protect myself from missing the auto-renewal window?

-- Set a calendar reminder the day you sign your lease for 120 days before your lease ends — giving you a buffer to evaluate whether to renew before the notice deadline arrives.
+- The common safeguard is a calendar reminder, set the day the lease is signed, for 120 days before the lease ends — a buffer to evaluate whether to renew before the notice deadline arrives.